getavalon/docs/pages/1.0/index.md

 ### Description

-Mindbender is a content creation studio focusing on photo-realistic, yet exaggerated cartoons.
+Avalon is a content creation studio focusing on photo-realistic, yet exaggerated cartoons.
 They work across continents in Sweden, Brazil and Spain and therefore require an underlying pipeline that facilitate these activities.

-Pyblish Mindbender works exclusively with computer generated imagery - which means no focus is put on video, sound or the integration of 3d and live action footage.
+Pyblish Avalon works exclusively with computer generated imagery - which means no focus is put on video, sound or the integration of 3d and live action footage.
 It has been designed for use both locally and remotely, to bridge the gap between artists working together but in different locations.

 **Overview**

-This pipeline covers the entire pipeline at Mindbender, including asset and shot creation.
+This pipeline covers the entire pipeline at Avalon, including asset and shot creation.
 A PROJECT is partitioned into SHOTs where each shot consists of one or more ASSETs.

 This pipeline includes tools and Pyblish plug-ins for 4 common types of ASSETs in a typical production pipeline.